Yuanphone/big-data-challenge/README.md

 2. Analyze whether reviews from Amazon's Vine program are trustworthy.

+The SQL queries based on level1 work for the Amazon customer review datasets about toys.

 According to different counts of "helpful_votes", the vine review and non-vine review were compared by the percentatge of "helpful_votes".
 See the table below: